-Overall, it is not a bad plan, or at least as bad as histories tend to recite.
-However, it is a campaign of attrition, and as such must be pursued to the end or it is all for nought.
+Overall, it is not a bad plan or at least as bad as histories tend to recite.
+However, it is a campaign of attrition, and as such must be pursued to the end, otherwise it is all for naught.
 It would be ineffective to switch from, say, Goering's attrition campaign to Kesselring's terror campaign before the RAF is completely neutralized.

 |Heinkel He 111 A1+BP of 6./KG 53 seen here in "Sandsackbox" camouflage during August 1940 in Vendeville (south of Lille, Nord-Pas-de-Calais) at the height of the Battle of Britain.|

 The relentless wear and tear on the RAF continue to extort a price, however.
 A New Zealand pilot of RAF No. 234 Squadron crashes while attempting to land after a night patrol, and a Spitfire of RAF No. 72 Squadron does the same at RAF Acklington.
 In addition, a Blenheim crashes at Catterick when it hits some barrage balloon cables.
 Three Spitfires of RAF No. 616 Squadron sustain damage after an unsuccessful interception of a fast Junkers Ju 88 bomber off of Flamborough Head.
 The Luftwaffe also sustains damage to a Bf 109 of JG 3 upon landing.

 For its part, RAF Bomber Command sends only a few small missions to the Continent, attacking Le Bourget airfield at Paris and some other airfields in northwestern Europe.